openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 * GitHub Application on public GitHub
 * GitHub Application on GitHub Enterprise

-It will start checking if you have installed Pipelines as Code and if not it will ask you if you want to install (with `kubectl`) the latest stable release.
+It will start checking if you have installed Pipelines-as-Code and if not it will ask you if you want to install (with `kubectl`) the latest stable release.
 If you add the flag `--nightly` it will install the latest code ci release.